PETOŠEVIĆ PEOPLE: Q&A with Anamarija Stančić Petrović

-Anamarija Stančić Petrović was the head of our Zagreb office for 13 years; now based in Brussels, Anamarija has been our Deputy Chief Operations Officer since 2017.
-She has almost 20 years of experience in IP and has served on the firm’s management board since 2006.
+Anamarija Stančić Petrović was the head of our Zagreb office for 13 years; now based in Belgium, Anamarija is our PETOŠEVIĆ Brussels Representative.
+She has almost 20 years of experience in IP and has served on the firm’s management board.
 We asked Anamarija about her free time activities, significant life events and experiences, and much more.

 1. What did you just finish doing before starting to answer this questionnaire, and what will you do afterwards?

 I just sent a report on the regulatory status of a medicinal product in Croatia to a US-based client and prepared three reports on trademark opposition decisions issued by the local IPO.
 Next on the agenda is a conference call with our CEO and COO concerning various pending projects assigned to the Operations department.

 2. How come you started a career in the IP field?